-Our voices grew so loud that my father put down his paper, got up from his favorite chair, and headed to the kitchen.
-Just as he was was about to intervene, my mother shouted, “You are not even our child.
+Our voices grew so loud my father put down his paper, got up from his favorite chair, and headed to the kitchen.
+Just as he was about to intervene, my mother shouted, “You are not even our child.
 We couldn’t have any more children, so, we adopted you.”
 Then she promptly started crying and my father ran to her and wrapped her in his arms.
 I just stood there.
 I couldn’t move, I couldn’t talk, and I couldn’t breathe.
-I could do nothing but stand, with my mouth agape, and stare at my parents.
+I could do nothing but stand and stare at my parents with my mouth agape.

 Then my father knelt next to my bed and put one hand on my knee and, with the other, held my mother’s hand.
 My mother sat beside me on the bed, reached up and gently stroked my hair.
 We sat like that for what seemed an eternity.
 When we had all calmed down, they told me how I came to be their daughter.